ewized/.dotfiles/README.md

-vimrc
+dotfiles
 =====

-My vimrc file, may not be that great but still worth sharing.
+My dot files, may not be that great but still worth sharing.